omar-polo/amused/README.md

 Release tarballs installs into `/usr/local/`, git checkouts installs into `~/bin` (idea and implementation stolen from got, thanks stsp!)

+It'll be available on OpenBSD starting with 7.1

 ## usage